wikiepeidia/NATRO-MACRO-MOD/README.md

 If you want a classic DEFAULT theme, either remove the `/nm_image_assets/styles/` or download a non functional theme such as [![Windows Aero](https://img.shields.io/badge/Windows%2011%20Aero-Download%20MSStyles-black?style=social&logo=windows&logoColor=blue)](https://www.deviantart.com/thetechnoguy18/art/Windows-11-aero-msstyles-for-Windows-10-906211554)

+Default theme has trouble with UI compared to with themes. this could be issues with AHK 2.0 UI selection, AHK 1.0 is perfect with default theme.

 ![NATRO MACRO MOD](https://raw.githubusercontent.com/wikiepeidia/NATRO-MACRO-MOD/refs/heads/main/image/8.jpg)